WWE News: ‘NXT’ Star Fires Back At Chris Jericho After He Offers Him Career Advice

 For the past few months, NXT superstar Matt Riddle has fired a number of shots at WWE legends, including Hall of Famers such as Bill Goldberg and Booker T. The former UFC welterweight’s latest target appears to be none other than WWE alumnus Chris Jericho, as he didn’t appear to take too kindly to the current All Elite Wrestling star’s attempts to offer career advice.

-As recapped by Wrestling Inc., the original piece of advice came from a Twitter user, who tagged Riddle when he shared a passage from Jericho’s first autobiography, A Lion’s Tale: Around the World in Spandex.
+As recapped by Wrestling Inc., the original piece of advice came from a Twitter user who tagged Riddle when he shared a passage from Jericho’s first autobiography, A Lion’s Tale: Around the World in Spandex.
 This excerpt from the book dealt with Jericho’s earlier days in the professional wrestling business, where he was told that a wrestler should never completely make their opponent look bad when cutting a promo.
 Jericho then retweeted the post, telling Riddle to “listen and learn” from his past experience in the industry.

 Not long after Jericho’s retweet, Riddle responded by blasting the 48-year-old AEW standout and making reference to the fact that he had once competed for World Championship Wrestling – WWE’s now-defunct rival promotion – in the 1990s.